andreanlay/stalarm-swiftui/README.md

 <image src="https://github.com/andreanlay/stalarm-swiftui/blob/main/Assets/Mock%20Up.png"></image>

 Stalarm is an iOS app that helps you reduce procrastination by forcing you to move when stopping an alarm.
+This app is an improved version from [this one](https://github.com/andreanlay/stalarm).

 Stalarm is built using:
 1. SwiftUI
 2. Combine